AyushV75/C--improved/README.md

-# C--improved
+# C#-improved
-C# Projects for different solutons
+C# Project to solve the general issues related validations and exceptions!